Frequently Asked Questions

 Is there a deadline for applications?
 Do you have a waitlist?

-We are "rolling admissions", meaning once we open applications in December, we process them as they come until we fill all enrollment seats.
-Once we have reached capacity, we collect a discounted wait pool application.
+We are "rolling admissions", meaning once we open applications in December, we process them as we receive them until we fill all of the enrollment seats.
+Once we have reached capacity, we collect a wait pool application.
 GRACE utilizes a wait pool, rather than a waitlist.
-If a seat becomes available, the admissions department will contact a wait pool applicant to process the remainder of the application fee and begin the admissions process for the available enrollment seat.
+If a seat becomes available, we will consult our wait pool and begin the admissions process for the available enrollment seat.